Willie Rushton: Films, television and radio

 In 1989 he performed in The Secret Policeman's Biggest Ball.
 His act consisted of singing "Top Hat, White Tie and Tails" and acting out the lyrics, which left him standing in a top hat, white tie, and tails – but no trousers.
+In July 1992 Rushton appeared as the King in a performance of Cole Porter's musical satire on the British monarchy Jubilee.
+He played Uncle Zed in EMI's 40th anniversary recording of Salad Days, conducted by John Owen Edwards, in 1994.

 In his later years his cartoons were part of an exhibition at the National Portrait Gallery.

 Death and memorials

-Rushton died of a heart attack at Cromwell Hospital, Kensington, in 1996, aged 59.
+Rushton died of a heart attack at Cromwell Hospital, Kensington on 11 December 1996, aged 59.
 Ten years earlier, he had made a jocular prediction that he would die that year.
 In the first episode of Series 13 of I'm Sorry I Haven't a Clue, which aired on 26 July 1986, Chairman Humphrey Lyttelton asked the panellists to "gaze into their crystal balls" and make predictions for 1996.
 Rushton said, "I'm sorry you introduced this round, because I just spotted a memorial service for myself in Westminster Abbey in January".

 Among his last words was the advice, "Tell Bazza he's too old to do pantomime", meant for his long-time friend Barry Cryer.

 Rushton is honoured by a Comic Heritage blue plaque at Mornington Crescent tube station, a reference to the game Mornington Crescent on I'm Sorry I Haven't A Clue.

-BBC7 showcased his contribution to I'm Sorry I Haven't A Clue – in the week of the 10th anniversary of his death – by rebroadcasting five episodes of the show, one on each weekday night (11–15 December 2006).
+BBC Radio 7 showcased his contribution to I'm Sorry I Haven't a Clue, in the week of the 10th anniversary of his death, by rebroadcasting five episodes of the show, one on each weekday night (11–15 December 2006).
 The broadcasts chosen included the last shows he recorded for the programme.

-According to the autobiography of Nicholas Parsons, Rushton's ashes were buried by the boundary at The Oval Cricket Ground.
+According to the autobiography of Nicholas Parsons, Rushton's ashes were buried by the boundary at The Oval cricket ground.